TritonDataCenter/rfd/rfd/0116/README.md

 ### Qualitative requirements

 * It should be **open-source.**
-* It should run inside a SmartOS or LX-branded zone.
+* It should run inside a native SmartOS zone.
 * It has to support the PUT, GET, LIST, and DELETE operations that we need.
 * It should provide strong **durability** guarantees: corruption of the database, even in the face of ungraceful fatal failure of either hardware or